noahjames404/pulang-mina/README.md

   Object | Value
   -------|-------
   logo_path  | image uri
-  target_form_id | an array of target id's to modify text_format | a multidimensional array of text, the default template of release notes
+  target_form_id | an array of target id's to modify, this is base on the input field's id attribute text_format | a multidimensional array of text, the default template of release notes

   when creating a release note template use a colon **":"** keyword to separate the field name & content.